 Let's talk about the big question: what does a ductless mini-split system cost?
 The final price isn't a simple, one-size-fits-all number.
 It depends on your home’s layout, the system you choose, and the installation's complexity.
 Think of it less like buying an appliance and more like a custom upgrade for your home.
 We can break down the costs into a few key areas to give you a clearer picture of the budget you’ll need.

-Average Cost Per Zone
+What's the Average Installation Cost Per Zone?

 On average, you can expect a professional mini-split installation to range from $2,000 to $7,000 per zone.
 A "zone" is simply a room or area that you want to heat and cool with its own indoor unit.
 For example, cooling a single space like a home office will be on the lower end of that range.
 If you need a multi-zone system for several bedrooms, the total cost will be higher.
 This price range covers both the equipment and the professional labor needed to get your system running perfectly.